clickup/ent-framework/docs/classes/SQLClientPool.md

 ▸ **batcher**<`TInput`, `TOutput`\>(`_QueryClass`, `_schema`, `_additionalShape`, `runnerCreator`): [`Batcher`](Batcher.md)<`TInput`, `TOutput`\>

-Batcher is per-client per-query-type per-table-name-and-shape:
+Batcher is per-Client per-query-type per-table-name-and-shape:
-- Per-client means that batchers are removed as soon as the client is removed, i.e. the client owns all the batchers for all tables.
+- Per-Client means that batchers are removed as soon as the Client is removed, i.e. the Client owns all the batchers for all tables.
 - Per-query-type means that the batcher for a SELECT query is different from the batcher for an INSERT query (obviously).
 - Per-table-name-and-shape means that each table has its own set of